-- 4. Reviewed the findings of the internal and external auditors on their reviews of the adequacy and effectiveness of the internal controls of the Company and its principal subsidiaries, including financial, operational, compliance and information technology controls and systems established by Management. - 5.
-Reviewed the effectiveness of the internal audit functions of the Company and its principal subsidiaries. - 6.
-Performed the review of the independence of the external and internal auditors. - 7.
-Made recommendations to the Board on the re-appointment of the external auditor and approved the remuneration and terms of engagement of the external auditor. - 8.
+- 2.4 any significant financial reporting issues, to ensure the integrity of the financial statements of the Company. - 3.
+Reviewed the audited financial statements with Management, including discussion on the accounting policies applied and significant judgement affecting the financial statements. - 4.
+Reviewed the findings of the internal and external auditors on their reviews of the adequacy and effectiveness of the internal controls and risk management systems of the Company and its principal subsidiaries, including financial, operational, compliance and information technology controls and systems established by Management. - 5.
+Reviewed the assurance from the Group CEO and Group CFO on the financial records and financial statements. - 6.
+Assessed the adequacy and effectiveness of the internal audit functions of the Company and its principal subsidiaries. - 7.
+Assessed the independence of the external and internal auditors. - 8.
+Made recommendations to the Board on the re-appointment of the external auditor and approved the remuneration and terms of engagement of the external auditor. - 9.
 Reviewed material and/or special related party transactions and the write-off of material related party transactions as may be required by the relevant regulatory authorities, and recommend to the Board for approval.

-The GEH Group undertook a review of all relationships between the GEH Group and the external auditor (including non-audit services provided by the external auditor) for FY2017, and is satisfied that the provision of such non-audit services would not, in its opinion, affect the independence of the external auditor.
+The GEH Group undertook a review of all relationships between the GEH Group and the external auditor (including non-audit services provided by the external auditor) for FY2018, and is satisfied that the provision of such non-audit services would not, in its opinion, affect the independence of the external auditor.